kean/Pulse/Sources/Pulse/Pulse.docc/Articles/GettingStarted.md

 #endif
 ```

-> note: **PulseProxy** uses method swizzling and private APIs and it is not recommended that you include it in the production builds of your app.
+> important: **PulseProxy** uses swizzling and private APIs and it is not recommended that you include it in the production builds of your app.

 ### 2.2.
-Collect Regular Messages
+Collect Logs

 To store regular log messages, use [LoggerStore](https://kean-docs.github.io/pulse/documentation/pulse/loggerstore).